Summarizing What Matters in Business Writing

 • When you summarize the insights discussed at a meeting, relevant to the overall goals.

-The ability to see the big picture, to quickly understand what is significant to the situation, and extract and convey the relevant essence will greatly help your career, your department, and your company.
+The ability to see the big picture, to quickly understand what is significant to the situation, and to extract and convey the relevant essence will greatly help your career, your department, and your company.
 It will also greatly improve the efficiency and accuracy of the information flowing across your company.

-Certainly, much information will be similar, but each person has specific interest and focus.
+Certainly, much information will be similar, but each person has a specific interest and focus.
 Appropriate executive summary or synthesis responses for each of these audiences might be:

-• Internship Company Owner, who will care about the value the intern brought to the company:
+• Internship Company Owner who will care about the value the intern brought to the company:

 • College Advisor, who will care about the student's learning and application of course skills: